Francisco-Rosa/FreeCAD-Movie/TUTORIAL.md

 4. Installation of the Movie Workbench and download the test file

      4.1.
-The Movie Workbench is available at: https://github.com/Francisco-Rosa/FreeCAD-Movie
+The Movie Workbench is available at https://github.com/Francisco-Rosa/FreeCAD-Movie, but you can install it through the addon manager within the FC: Menu Tools - Addon Manager.

      4.2.
 The ExplodedAssembly workbench modified and prepared for recording is available at: https://github.com/Francisco-Rosa/ExplodedAssembly